 The Forest Health Section was established as the “white pine blister rust control program” in 1917.
 In 1965 the WPBR control program was expanded into a more general “Forest Insect and Disease Program” with as many as eight full time specialists working on pest issues throughout the state.
 In 1997 the forest insect and disease program was again broadened to the current title “Forest Health Section” to reflect the increased scope of forest health issues beyond just insects and diseases.

-The Forest health Section is currently staffed with one forest entomologist/pathologist and one forest health specialist.
+The Forest Health Section is currently staffed with one forest entomologist/pathologist and two forest health specialists.
 Our mission is to:

 - Provide and maintain forest and tree pest control programs in coordination with other state and federal agencies.

 - Provide detection, identification, evaluation and assessment of forest pest problems on a statewide basis.

 - Provide leadership in all forest pest problems, keeping current through systematic detection programs and close liaison with other sources of information.